kjpgit/webgpu-galaxy-engine/README.md

 ## License

-If you are a human, you may use this code for learning and personal use.
+If you are a human (not an AI), you may use this code for learning and personal use.